AdobeDocs/developers-animatesdk-docs/Document_object/docume51.md

 #### Description

-Method; performs a distribute-to-layers operation on the current selection—equivalent to selecting Distribute to Layers.
+Method; performs a distribute-to-layers operation on the current selectionâ€”equivalent to selecting Distribute to Layers.
 This method displays an error if there is no selection.

 #### Example